Billabong JNR - Day 1 - Zigzag Magazine

 Ntokozo Maphumalo – Surprise

-Not the pretties backhand attack we’ve ever seen – but who are we to lord style over anyone like some sort of judge.
-Perhaps we should rather say, not the most classic backhand attack.
-Classic or not, Surprise knows how to get the job done.
+Ntokozo, surfs with grit.
+And we love gritty surfing.
+It shows a certain amount of determination.
+A certain boldness that says, ‘I Can’ no matter the circumstances.
+Classic style or not, Surprise knows how to get the job done.
 His arms swinging all over the place, inspired by Jadson Andre, Ntokoso still sticks it up into the lip and bangs that thing hard.

 Surprise didn’t win his heat, neither was he one of the crazy standouts of the day, but there’s potential in his approach.
 Growing up in Durban, Ntokozo isn’t used to the long-winded approach offered by Seal Point, but we predict that as the event moves forward and he fine tunes his approach tunning his eye in, we’re bound to see some excellent surfing from Ntokozo.
 So don’t be surprised (lame we know – but that’s how we rolling).